wkillerud/pr/README.md

 ```

 You can double check that your change made it to Github by checking the
-list of branches in the dropdown to the top-left that says "Branch: master".
+list of branches in the dropdown to the top-left that says "Branch: main".

 ### Make a pull request!

 Github is pretty clever, so if you look at your repository after pushing a
 new branch it will show a helpful button to create a pull request.
 Click
 "Compare & pull request".

 On the page you are taken to you can look over your changes and edit a proper